MileHacker Logo

 • Physical passport with valid Chinese visa.

-• Photocopies and digital copies of your passport/visa.
+• Photocopies and digital passport copies/visa.

 • Travel insurance policy details and emergency contacts.